 Yet a traditional marker of autumn will be returning this year: the Common Ground Country Fair.
 We don’t know yet what changes will be made (the pandemic is not over), but we look forward to seeing many of our long-time customers in person again, either at the Fair or at our Fall Bulb and Plant Sale, planned for October 23.

 Last year, many people turned to gardening to ease their quarantines, and we saw tremendous growth.
 Because we usually sell surplus bulbs at the Fair and the Bulb Sale and both were cancelled, we scrambled to find another solution, online.
 It didn’t work too well— items oversold, and we had to issue a lot of refunds.
 We learned from our mistakes.
 And that’s what growing is all about—learning, adapting and continuing to flourish.

 2021 marks the final season for Kip Penney, our Bulb coordinator for 19 years.
 He expanded our offerings of ornamentals and edibles, nurtured our network of garlic growers, and started our Fall Bulb Sale.
 Thank you, Kip, for your dedication, your dogged persistence and your striving for fairness for customers, workers and growers.

 We are excited this year to add the energy and enthusiasm of Lora Scott, who brings the green thumb she got from her grandmothers to her own landscaping and design business.
 A student of arts and plants, “Lorax” feels right at home in our cooperative, and is thrilled to tie her diverse talents together.

-Fedco Bulbs is a division of Fedco Seeds, Inc., a consumer/ worker cooperative.
+Fedco Bulbs is part of Fedco Seeds, Inc., a consumer/ worker cooperative.
 Write us with your suggestions and comments.
 Your interest and support help keep us growing.
-On behalf of Kip Penney, Bulbs Coordinator, and the rest of the Bulbs team, thank you and keep your hands dirty in that good clean dirt.
+On behalf of Kip, Lora, Laura Childs (our wonderful art director) and the rest of the Bulbs team, thank you for letting us help you make your world more beautiful.